tobimd/colorparse/example/README.rst

 Conventions
 -----------

-This shall be considered as recomendations, as they allow for a better and faster way of working arround with ``color codes``
+This shall be considered as recomendations, as they allow for a better and faster way of working arround with ``color codes``.

 - Use closing options consistently throughout the string(s)
 - Prefer the use of closing brackets for large strings and right-side only ``/`` (slash) for smaller strings